-Financial assets and financial liabilities at FVPL
+Financial assets and financial liabilities at fair value through profit or loss

 Financial assets and financial liabilities in this category are those that are not held for trading and have been either designated by management upon initial recognition or are mandatorily required to be measured at fair value under IFRS 9.
 Management only designates an instrument at FVPL upon initial recognition when one of the following criteria are met.